How to support the lonely, isolated and vulnerable during the Covid-19 crisis.

 4. Offer support with work, childcare, benefits and housing

-People are worrying not only about catching the virus but about maintaining a roof over their heads, keeping their jobs, caring for children and paying the bills.
-And if you’re lonely and isolated these fears can multiply.
+During Covid-19, people are worrying not only about catching the virus but about maintaining a roof over their heads, keeping their jobs, caring for children and paying the bills.
+And if you’re lonely and vulnerable, these fears can multiply.

 Signpost these people towards sources of support, such as the comprehensive advice given by Citizens Advice online, using text messaging, recorded messages on the surgery phone system, the practice’ social media pages and website.
 Ask your link worker and any volunteers they have identified to offer help for those unable to go online.